 HOW TO CLEAN GARNET

 The best way to clean Garnet is the tried and tested ‘warm soapy water’ method.
 Add a little mild detergent (such as washing up liquid) to a bowl of warm water and then use a soft, ideally lint-free, microfibre cloth to gently buff the gemstone with the liquid.
 Always try to clean the underside of the gem too, as dirt on the pavilion of the stone can cause it to appear dull.

 HOW TO CARE FOR GARNET

 Avoid steam cleaning with Garnet, but high-quality stones with no fractures are safe to place in an ultrasonic cleaner.
-Err on the side of caution if you're not sure if your gem has a fracture or not as they're not always visible to the naked eye.
-Keep your Garnet pieces in a soft pouch or jewelry box to stop them scratching or being scratched by other gems.
-Remove your jewelry before using any household chemicals and before strenuous tasks or exercise.
+Err on the side of caution if you're not sure if your gem has a fracture or not, as they're not always visible to the naked eye.
+Keep your Garnet pieces in a soft pouch or jewelry box to stop them scratching or being scratched by other gems, and remove your jewelry before using any household chemicals or undertaking strenuous tasks or exercise.

 WHERE TO BUY GARNET

 There are so many different Garnets available that collecting this stone can be a hobby in itself!
 Whichever color you prefer, or if you're looking to obtain one of each variety, Gemporia has scoured the four corners of the earth looking for the most beautiful jewels from this fascinating gemstone family.
 You can start your search for your perfect Garnet piece using the below buttons, and on the next page, you can use the options in the filter menu at the top to narrow the search for your next treasure.
 Happy hunting!